 In-app Help

-The Jamm Pro app contains in-app Help for all the main screens and functions, toggled on/off from the Ninja head ? icon in the top right.
+The Jamm Pro app contains in-app Help for all the main screens and functions, toggled on/off from the Question Mark icon in the top right.
 Controls can still be operated when Help is on.
 So, you might not need this manual :)

 Check out our Discord group for the Jammers community also the Audiobus Jamm Pro Group